Explore Safety Culture Concepts

 This section contains publications on Safety Culture.
 Just click on the links to download the article

 Being Clear about Operational Risk - This article explores how a cultural approach can be applied to risk in the finance industry - The melt-down of 2009 could have been avoided if the approach had been widely applied as suggested back in 1999!

-Conducting a Safety Survey - This article discusses the practicalites involved in developing, distributing and analysing a safety survey
+Conducting a Safety Survey - This article discusses the practicalities involved in developing, distributing and analysing a safety survey

 Evidence From Safety Culture That Risk Perception is Culturally Determined - This article presents the results of numerous safety surveys and identifies the different 'frames of reference' of employees, managers and safety professionals risk perception.

 Exploratory Analysis of the Safety Climate and Safety Behavior Relationship - This case study shows the relationship of safety survey topics to actual safety behavior.
-The Importance of Safety Training was the only topic shown to be predicitve of people's safety behavior 'on-the-ground' on two occassions, 12 months apart.
+The Importance of Safety Training was the only topic shown to be predictive of people's safety behavior 'on-the-ground' on two occasions, 12 months apart.